vegafusion/vegafusion.github.io/_sources/verbosity.md.txt

 # Verbosity
 The `VegaFusionWidget` provides a `verbose` flag that can be used to enable verbose logging of the messages sent between the server and client.
-When set, log messages are written to the browsers JavaScript console.
+When set, log messages are written to the browser's JavaScript console.

 Here is an example of enabling verbose logging for the [interactive average](https://altair-viz.github.io/gallery/selection_layer_bar_month.html) example.